Kush5699/Capstone---Project/README.md

 Self-paced learning often lacks the structure and feedback of a real job.
 Students struggle to apply concepts in realistic scenarios and rarely get immediate, contextual feedback on their code.

 ### The Solution
-CareerForge AI simulates a workplace environment where:
+CodeResidency simulates a workplace environment where:
 - A **Manager** assigns tasks based on your learning history.
 - A **Mentor** answers questions and guides you.
 - An **Executor** runs your code safely.